Roth Conversions 2026: When the Tax Hit Pays Off

 There's no income limit on conversions.
 Unlike Roth IRA contributions, which phase out for single filers above $165,000 and married filers above $246,000 in 2026, anyone can convert regardless of income.
 This is the so-called "backdoor" that high earners have used for years.

 The deadline is December 31 — not the April tax filing deadline.
-A conversion you want counted for 2026 must be completed by December 31, 2026.
-And unlike contributions, conversions are irrevocable.
-You cannot undo a Roth conversion once it's done.
+A conversion counted for 2026 must be completed by December 31, 2026.
+And conversions are irrevocable — you cannot undo one once it's done.

-The key tradeoff: you're prepaying taxes at today's known rate to avoid paying at an unknown future rate.
-That bet pays off if your future tax rate would be higher than today's.
-It loses if your future rate would be lower.
+The core tradeoff: you prepay taxes at today's known rate to avoid paying at an unknown future rate.
+That bet pays off when your future rate would be higher — from RMDs pushing you into higher brackets, tax law changes, or estate tax exposure.

 The 2026 Tax Bracket Opportunity

-The 2026 federal tax brackets create specific conversion windows worth understanding.
-For married couples filing jointly, the brackets are:
+The 2026 federal tax brackets create specific conversion windows.
+For married couples filing jointly:

 Five Strategies That Actually Work